hannobraun/playground/2025-08-02_language-design/README.md

   { 2 + } fn => add_two .
   { 3 + } fn => add_three .
 }
-  mod => SpecialAddition .
+  mod => ConstAdd .
 ```

-Here's a module that defines two functions that each do some special kind of addition.
-When the compiler encounters this module, it treats it like the top-level module: It looks at its contents and translates those into code.
+Here's a module that defines two functions.
+When the compiler encounters this module, it treats it like the top-level module: It evaluates it, and translates its bindings into code.

-Only, since this is not the top-level module, the bindings in there don't become exported symbols of the WebAssembly module.
+Except, since this is not the top-level module, its bindings don't become exported symbols of the WebAssembly module.
 They are made available to other code instead.
-Code that refers to the module via the `SpecialEdition` binding.

 ### To Be Continued...

-That's as far as I made it.
+This is as far as I made it.
 Much more left to do, later.
+For example:

+- Importing Modules
+- Error Handling
+- Memory Management

 ## Roadmap

-Once the design is a bit more solid, the goal of this section is to extract a few minimal steps that I can start with, that would lead to the best result with the least amount of work.
+Once the design is a bit more solid, the goal of this section is to extract a the first few minimal steps, that I can start with.

 ## Reference

 The introduction above starts with the basics, and builds up from there.
-It follows a path that maps out what would actually need to be implemented, at a minimum, to make the language useful.
+It follows a path that maps out what we actually need to implement, at a minimum, to make the language useful.

 This reference builds on that, by expanding the concepts already introduced with new capabilities.
-It's more like a menu of things to implement later, should there ever be time and focus to make that happen.
+It's more like a menu of things to implement later, should there ever be time and focus to do that.

 ### Number Literals

-Once there are multiple number types, but before the compile has become advanced enough to reach sentience, we can create values of those by specifying the type explicitly.
+Once there are multiple number types, but before the compile has become advanced enough to reach sentience, we can create values of those numbers by specifying the type explicitly.

 ```
 1:u32 # 32-bit, unsigned